gitpod-io/workspace-images/CONTRIBUTING.md

 ## Locally

-We ship a shell script [dazzle-up.sh](dazzle-up.sh) that can be used to build the images locally.
+We ship a shell script [build-all.sh](build-all.sh) that can be used to build the images locally.
 See the following sub sections for usage.

 This script will first build the chunks and run tests followed by creation of container images.
 It uses `dazzle` to perform these tasks.